lululxvi/deepxde/README.md

 ## Installation

-DeepXDE requires [TensorFlow](https://www.tensorflow.org/install/) to be installed.
+DeepXDE requires [TensorFlow 1](https://www.tensorflow.org/) to be installed.
+(Sorry, but DeepXDE does not support TensorFlow 2 yet.)
 Then, you can install DeepXDE itself.

 - Install the stable version with `pip`: